NoorAisha25/KaamPaas/README.md

 ### Real hyperlocal matching, not city-wide search
 - GPS-based **Find Workers** and **Find Jobs**, using MongoDB's `2dsphere` index and `$near` queries within a configurable radius
 - Graceful fallback to city-name text search if location permission is denied
-- Location search-as-you-type (Swiggy/Uber-style autocomplete) using OpenStreetMap's free Nominatim service — no paid API key required
+- Location search-as-you-type using OpenStreetMap's free Nominatim service — no paid API key required

 ### A trust system that actually changes outcomes, not just a decoration
 - Every completed job triggers a **two-sided review** — hirer rates worker, worker rates hirer